What We Believe

 We are a part of the Southern Baptist Convention, locally affiliated with the Smoky Hills Association in the Kansas/Nebraska Convention of Southern Baptists.
-As a Southern Baptist church, we adhere to the doctrines of faith as summarized by The Baptist Faith and Message 2000 (BFM), and are also members of The Gospel Coalition.
+As a Southern Baptist church, we adhere to the doctrines of faith as summarized by The Baptist Faith and Message 2000 (BFM).

 Before becoming a member of FSBCJC, it is recommended that you read the BFM and become acquainted with these doctrines (1).
 You can find a link on our website, and also on sbc.net.
 The following is a summary of these doctrines:

 - We believe there is one and only one living and true God to whom we owe the highest love, reverence, and obedience.
 (Deuteronomy 6:4-5, Mark 12:30)

 - We believe in the Holy Trinity; that our one God is three distinct persons -- Father, Son, and Holy Spirit -- all fully divine but without division of nature, essence, or being.
 (Isaiah 61:1, Matthew 3:16-17)

 - We believe that Christ is the eternal Son of God, the Savior of the world by whom all things were made.
 (John 1:3, Colossians 1:16)